 Perth to Geraldton (2 days)

-3 hours north of Perth, take Indian Ocean Drive to go to Nambung National Park.
-The Park is renowned for its Pinnacles looking like dirt stalagmites.
+Three hours from Perth, head north on Indian Ocean Drive to reach Nambung National Park.
+This park is famous for its rock formations (the Pinnacles) that look like stalactites.
 It is possible to get there on foot or (when weather conditions allow) to follow a track with your own vehicle right in the middle of these strange totems.
 At the exit of the Pinnacles, you can visit the village of Cervantes, renowned for its fishing and its white sand beaches.
-On your way to Geraldton, stop at the popular beaches of Jurien Bay.
+On your way to Geraldton, stop at the famous and popular beaches of Jurien Bay.
 Surfers and windsurfers will also want to take the opportunity to stop in Geraldton for a dip.

-A hundred kilometres away you can check out a rare phenomenon in the world, a pink lake.
-This pretty abnormal colour is due to the large presence of the carotenoid-producing algae, Dunaliella Salina, in the lake.
-There are 2 in the country, the other one is located in the south of the country (Lake Hillier).
-The access to the Hutt Lagoon is through the small town of Port Gregory.
+A hundred kilometers away you can check out a rare phenomenon in the world, a pink lake called Hutt Lagoon.
+The colour of the water is due to the large presence of the carotenoid-producing algae, Dunaliella Salina, in the lake.
+There are 2 pink lakes in Australia – the other one is located in the south of the country (Lake Hillier).
+Access to the Hutt Lagoon is via the small town of Port Gregory.

-Further north, Shark Bay National Park is one of the biggest marine sanctuaries in the world.
-Famous for Monkey Mia, real touristic attraction, you will be able to get close to dolphins and maybe even feed them some fish.
-Shark bay is also home of a diversified marine fauna, whales, manta rays, dolphins, sharks, dugongs, etc. Renowned for its incredible ecosystem, you will be fascinated by François Perron National Park where you will find one of the only sites in the world where you can see marine stromatolites.
-These exceptional geological formations alike domes would have been built by germs 350 000 years ago.
-A bit further Shell Beach lives up to it’s name being made out of shells.
+Further north, Shark Bay National Park on the West Coast is one of the biggest marine sanctuaries in the world.
+Famous for the town of Monkey Mia, you can approach the dolphins playing in the water and maybe even feed them some fish!
+Shark Bay is also home to a variety of marine wildlife: whales, manta rays, sea turtles, sharks and dugongs.
+Known for its extraordinary ecosystem, you will be fascinated by the François Perron National Park, where you will find one of the only sites in the world where you can observe marine stromatolites.
+These exceptional geological formations, resembling small domes, were built by microbes more than 350,000 years ago.
+A little further, Shell Bech beach is one of the few beaches made up entirely of shells!

 Carnarvon to Exmouth (3 to 4 days)

-On your way up north, stop at Lake Macleod, a partially dry lake that allows you to observe the birds of the region.
-Going up towards the North West point via the Minilya-Exmouth road you will get to the Ningaloo National Park.
-Coral bay will be your starting point, a coastal town loved by Australian tourists and backpackers.
-The principal activity is the exploration of the coral reef and the marine wildlife (turtles, humpback whales, whale sharks, manta rays, dolphins, dugongs, etc.).
+On your way north, stop at Lake Macleod, a partially dry lake that allows you to observe the birds of the region.
+Going up towards the North West point via the Minilya-Exmouth Road, you will arrive at the Ningaloo Marine Park.
+Coral Bay will be your starting point – a small coastal town very popular with Australian tourists and backpackers.
+The main attractions are the exploration of the coral reef and the marine wildlife (turtles, humpback whales, whale sharks, manta rays, dolphins, dugongs, etc.).

 Continue on to the town of Exmouth to set off on an excursion to the famous Cape Range National Park.
-There are numerous tracks to go bushwalking in the National Park.
-You will need at least a day to enjoy the park.
-You can go to Oyster Stack and Turquoise Bay to keep exploring Ningaloo Reef.
+There are many different walks and gorges to discover in the park.
+Give yourself at least one day if you want to fully enjoy the park.
+You can also visit Oyster Stack and Turquoise Bay to continue exploring the Ningaloo Reef.

 Exmouth to Karratha (1 to 2 days)

 Cross the desert for 550 kilometres between Exmouth and Karratha.
-We advise you to stop at each roadhouse to fill up your car and have a break.
-As you can see, there is not really any interest in this part of the coast.
+We advise you to stop at each roadhouse to refuel and enjoy a short break.
+There is not really much to see in this part of the coast.

 Karratha to Broome (2 to 3 days)

-Karratha is a small coastal town situated North West of Australia.
-It is the biggest town in the area before Port Hedland.
-It is essentially industrial.
+Karratha is a small coastal town in northwest Australia.
+It is the largest town in the area ahead of Port Hedland.
+The city is essentially industrial.

-A few kilometres away, further in the bush, discover the jewel of the Pilbara, Karijini National Park.
-With its 6274 km², it is the second biggest park of Australia.
-Situated a thousand kilometres north from Perth on the Hamersley Mountains, it is renowned for its stunning gorges and waterfalls.
-There is a large fauna, kangaroos, echidnas, geckos, goannas, snakes … There are many bushwalks, we really advise you to check out Fortescue falls or Fern Pool.
+A few kilometers after Karratha, more inland, you’ll find the jewel of the Pilbara: Karijini National Park.
+Covering 6274 km², it’s the second biggest park in Australia.
+Located 1000 kilometres north of Perth, it is renowned for its gorges and waterfalls.
+It is also home to lots of wildlife: kangaroos, echidnas, geckos, goannas, snakes and more.
+There are also many bushwalks on offer – definitely check out Fortescue falls or Fern Pool.

-Tom Price, the closest town, is situated 80 kilometres away from the park, in the heart of the huge Marandoo mine.
-The road between Karratha and Broome is mostly deserted.
+Tom Price, the nearest town, is 80 kilometres from the park, in the heart of the huge Marandoo iron mine.
+The road between Karratha and Broome is mostly desert.
 Port Hedland is a port city on the Australian North Coast.
 Its deep water makes it the main port in the region for receiving oil and containers.
 Its climate is harsh, with very high temperatures throughout the year and little rainfall.
 Port Hedland is not really a tourist town.
-There is only one beach (Pretty Pool) be aware of the crocodiles.
+There is only one beach, but be very careful of the crocodiles!

 Broome (1 to 2 days)